 Equitable Allocation Approach

-Using the Van Camp approach if the owner-operator's spouse was paid adequate and reasonable compensation during the marriage, there will be no reimbursement to the community.
-If the owner-operator spouse was under-compensated but the business distributions used for community expenses or the purchase of community assets exceeded the amount of the under-compensation, the community will not be entitled to any reimbursement.
+Using the Van Camp approach, if the owner-operator spouse was paid adequate and reasonable compensation during the marriage, there will be no reimbursement to the community.
+If the owner-operator spouse was under-compensated but the business distributions used for community expenses exceeded the amount of the under-compensation, the community will likewise not be entitled to any reimbursement.

 Using the Pereira approach, the owner of the separate property business receives an investment return on the value of his business as it existed on the date of marriage and the remaining portion of the increase in value is reimbursed to the community.

-If the court uses the Pereira approach in some years and the Van Camp approach in other years, the approach would follow the approach used in Re: Marriage of Brandes.
+If the court uses the Pereira approach in some years and the Van Camp approach in other years, the approach would follow the approach used in IRMO Brandes.

 Pereira + Van Camp = Brandes